A good watering routine helps to maintain your lawn, but it’s important to know how much is too much, or you could end up with a bayou!

 Watering a lawn isn’t a set routine which can be applied to every garden from Perth to Plymouth; it can depend on a number of factors and may vary significantly from garden to garden.
 The main factors to consider are location, soil type, shade and other things that may be present such as tree roots, however it’s best to look at a few key things when assessing whether your lawn needs a top up.
 The first sign of dehydration is when grass begins to lose it’s ‘springiness’ and is very flat after being walked on, but the most obvious thing to look out for is when grass begins to yellow.
 If there’s no rain being forecast any time soon then it may be time to water and if done correctly your lawn should bounce back almost immediately.

 If you’ve just sown a brand-new lawn, making sure the grass has access to plenty of water is vital to ensure successful germination and establishment.
 It’s often assumed that light, regular watering is the best way to hydrate young grass, but the opposite is actually true.
 Heavy and irregular watering helps grass develop deep root systems whilst also reducing the chance of diseases and weeds making an appearance.
-Water 2-3 times in the first week after sowing, although care should be taken to avoid over watering.
-From the second week on, begin to reduce the frequency until you’re watering every 10-14 days at most.
+Water daily for the first six weeks after sowing, although care should be taken to avoid over-watering.

 What to use